queueit/KnownUser.V3.Akamai/README.md

 ![Download integration config cache](https://github.com/queueit/KnownUser.V3.Akamai/blob/main/integrationConfigCache.PNG)

 ### 3.3 Push integration config to Akamai EdgeKV
+Before you start using Akamai edgekv to store and fetch integration config, make sure that you have entitlements for both EdgeKV products on contract.
 Integration config can be pushed and stored in Akamai EdgeKV from GO Queue-it Platform.
 Connector can fetch stored integration config from Edgekv by setting the 'PMUSER_QUEUEIT_CONFIG_TYPE' variable to 'edgekv' in Akamai property manager.
 Apply the following steps to setup and use integration config from EdgeKV in the connector.

 - Get access to Akamai EdgeKV and its API.
 Read details about EdgeKV in Akamai documentation.